nasa/dorado-scheduling/README.md

 6. Generate an observing plan for the included example sky map:

         $ dorado-scheduling model.lp.zst examples/6.fits --nexp 5 -o 6-5.ecsv

+    This will take 5-10 minutes and will use about 16 GB of memory at peak.

+7. Print out the observing plan:

         $ cat 6-5.ecsv
         # %ECSV 0.9
         # ---